pacokwon/obsidian-lds-scriptures-plugin/README.md

 - Doctrine and Covenants
 - Pearl of Great Price

+## General Conference Support

+You can also pull in full paragraphs from General Conference talks.
+General Conference support essentially scrapes the talk's webpage for the talk title, the author information, and then the paragraphs selected.
+This is highly dependent on programmers keeping consistent IDs for the different HTML elements.
+Even between the last few conferences there were differences.
+I believe I was able to account for the differences between the different years, thanks in large part to others in the LDS GitHub community.
+I cannot remember whose code had solved this problem, but I'm grateful.
+Please let me know if there is a talk or conference where it doesn't work.

 ## Reference Verses

 Insert a callout to a verse using this syntax: `:MC <Book Name> <Chapter Number>:<Verse Numbers>;`